Bears, winless Lions try to bounce back from rough losses | WTOP

 LIONS PLAYER TO WATCH: QB Jared Goff did not throw a touchdown pass last week for the first time in three games with the franchise and was held to a season-low 217 yards passing by Baltimore.
 Goff does not have the same caliber receivers he did with the Los Angeles Rams, but he has also thrown a lot of errant passes that have stunted drives and gains for a team that has a razor thin margin of error.

-BEARS PLAYER TO WATCH: The big question for the Bears this week: Who would be at quarterback, with Andy Dalton and Justin Fields banged up.
+BEARS PLAYER TO WATCH: The big question for the Bears this week: Who will start at quarterback?
+Coach Matt Nagy said Friday the Bears will wait until game time to announce if they will go with Andy Dalton or Justin Fields.
 Fields struggled last week in his first NFL start, with Dalton sidelined because of a bone bruise in his left knee.
-Fields also hurt his right thumb during the game, though he was a full participant in practice Wednesday while Dalton was limited.
+Fields also hurt his right thumb during the game, though he was a full participant in practice during the week while Dalton was limited.

 KEY MATCHUP: Bears WR Allen Robinson against Lions CBs Bobby Price and Amani Oruwariye.
 Robinson has given the Lions trouble in his career, with 36 catches for 509 yards in seven games.